 Prospective immigrants are prioritized based on skills and economic need.
 A points-based system favours the immigrants who have higher educational training and work in industries that make higher net contributions.

 There is no doubt adopting a merit-based system would be a historic change to American immigration dynamics, with intertwining moral issues that Americans are supporting in recent polls.
 Trump has repeatedly stated that progressing towards a merit-based immigration system protects workers, taxpayers, and the economy.

 What other Countries Follow a Merit-Based System?

-An immigration program that favours applicant with desirable skills has been implemented by countries such as Canada, Australia, and New Zealand half a century ago.
+An immigration program that favours applicant with deable skills has been implemented by countries such as Canada, Australia, and New Zealand half a century ago.
 While no one country selects immigrants exclusively through a points-based system, a merit based immigration system focuses on skills and education, as well as immigrants based on family connections and humanitarian reasons.

 These countries realize that college-educated immigrants might perform under par to natives at the same skill level, and their respective legal immigration points systems have been adjusted to allow employers to prioritize immigrants who have passed a points threshold.

 If the RAISE Act is passed, the American legal immigration structure would drastically change.
 The pros and cons of a merit based immigration system must be considered.

 Immigration advocacy groups, such as Numbers USA and the Federation of Immigration Reform, praise reduced immigration efforts, supporting a new-age system that spurs economic growth through younger skilled workers.
 Economists claim a system based on skilled immigration will not likely affect wages on less-skilled native workers; however, significant scrutiny has been vocalized over native displacement to foreign skilled workers.